Lift Off (song): Critical reception

 David Amidon of PopMatters praised the hook of the song but said that it contained Jay-Z's "most disturbingly maudlin delivery" since the song "Pray" from American Gangster (2007).
 Jason Lipshutz of Billboard praised the song, calling it an "uptempo Watch the Throne highlight".
 Another writer for Billboard, Erika Ramírez, wrote: "Although it feels misplaced in between tracks 1 and 3, the 'stadium status' track is one to look forward to in seeing performed on the WTT tour."
 Jeff Weiss of The Hollywood Reporter wrote that the song isn't "as Glee-ready as 'Empire State of Mind'."
 Andy Hutchins writing for The Village Voice said that "'Lift Off' isn't a hit" by concluding "Beyonce dominates; Kanye sounds half-invested at best; and Jay's presence is limited to four bars, one a Dale Earnhardt reference."
-Dan Aquilante of New York Post commented that the song was "slightly vapid but destined for radio... an optimistic piece in which Beyoncé... hits the booster rockets repeatedly".
 IGN's Chad Grischow wrote "the song is actually the least compelling of the album, sounding far more interesting when the heavy bass thump finally strips away late for a great piano melody and bongo fuelled beat."
 Joey Guerra of the Houston Chronicle said that Beyoncé's vocals were "confident" throughout the "grand, athletic and anthemic" song.

 The song also received some negative reviews.
 In his review of Watch the Throne, Andy Kellman of AllMusic wrote, "The lowest point is 'Lift Off', a bombastic mess; West's stillborn, sung vocal clashes against a triumphant hook from Beyoncé, while the behind-the-scenes cast... overcook a regal and rugged, yet ultimately muddled, production".
 Jayson Rodriguez of XXL said that "'Lift Off' feels too airy on a project this heavy".
 Chicago Tribune writer Greg Kot described Beyoncé's vocals as "disengaged".
 Calling the song a "letdown", Tyrone S. Reid of Seattle Post-Intelligencer wrote that "even with Beyoncé supplying the hook, 'Lift Off' is dismal".

 Live performances

 "Lift Off" was included in the set list of the Watch the Throne Tour (2011–12) by Jay-Z and Kanye West.
 David Peisner of Spin magazine noted that the rappers didn't sing their lines during the performance, but ad-libbed over the backing track.
 The Orange County Register's Ben Wener noted that the song was "annoyingly abbreviated: [it] barely registered a blip toward the end".
-"Lift Off" was also part of the set list of Beyoncé and Jay-Z's co-headlining On the Run Tour (2014) where it was performed as the last song.
+"Lift Off" was also part of the set list of Beyoncé and Jay-Z's co-headlining On the Run Tour (2014) where it was played as the tour's outro following the finale.
 West performed the song for one of his "Sunday Service" concerts on March 10, 2019.
+Beyoncé included the song as part of her setlist for the Renaissance World Tour in 2023.